freehaha/slate/source/includes/_data.md

 }
 ```

-This endpoint adds a Resource entity to a Connector.
+This endpoint adds a Resource to a Connector.

 ### HTTP Request